 Training And Support Banner

-Integrated English Literacy and Civics Education (IELCE) Report Summary of Content
+Integrated English Literacy and Civics Education (IELCE) Report and Plan Summary of Content

 The California Department of Education, Adult Education Office, requires all Workforce Innovation and Opportunity Act (WIOA), Title II: Adult Education and Family Literacy Act (AEFLA) Section 243 funded AEFLA grantees to submit an Integrated English Literacy and Civics Education (IELCE) Report describing the program from July 1 to June 30 of the current program year.
 The report can be accessed on the CASAS website and is due April 30.